SnowSzn/rgss-script-editor/README.md

 ## Latest Release Notes

-## [1.0.10] - 25/01/2024
+## [1.0.11] - 27/01/2024

 ### Changed

-+ Changed save dialog default uri to the project's folder when creating a bundle file for convenience
++ Reworded the description of the extension settings
++ Removed an unnecessary load order refresh call
++ Added a warning when deleting sections
++ Bundle file created file extension is now automatically appended based on the RGSS version

 ## Contributors
 - [marshal](https://github.com/hyrious/marshal)